All Products

 2. On the Mesh Management page, click the name of the ASM instance.
 In the left-side navigation pane, choose ASM Instance > Upgrade Management.

-• Upgrade an ASM gateway: In the ASM Gateway section, find the target gateway.
+• ASM gateways: In the ASM Gateway section, find the target gateway.
 In the Actions column, click Rolling Upgrade.
-In the Confirm to Perform Rolling Upgrade? dialog box, click OK to upgrade the ASM gateway to the new version 1.23.
+In the Confirm to Perform Rolling Upgrade? dialog box, click OK.

-• Upgrade a workload: In the Workloads To Be Upgraded section, switch the Namespace.
-Then, find the target workload.
-In the Actions column, click Rolling Upgrade.
-In the Confirm to Perform Rolling Upgrade? dialog box, click OK to upgrade the workload to the new version 1.23.
+• Workloads: In the Workloads To Be Upgraded section, select the Namespace, find the target workload, and in the Actions column, click Rolling Upgrade.
+In the Confirm to Perform Rolling Upgrade? dialog box, click OK.

 Note

-The following figure shows the status after the data plane upgrade is complete.
+The following diagram shows the state after all data plane workloads are upgraded:

 1. Log on to the ASM console.
 In the left-side navigation pane, choose Service Mesh > Mesh Management.